Defining a universal sign to strictly probe a phase transition: Introduction

-\paragraph{Introduction.---} It is well known that studying a quantum many-body problem via analytical ways can be extremely difficult or even impossible.
-Thus, in order to understand the enormous interest phenomena with rich physics in those systems, different numerical approaches\cite{avella2012strongly} have been generated and developed rapidly in the last few decades, among which the Quantum Monte Carlo (QMC) is one of the most effective and widely used methods\cite{fehske2007computational,Foulkes_RMP2001,Koloren}.
-In a quantum many-body system, the Hilbert space grows exponentially as the system size increases, and QMC overcomes this exponential-wall difficulty through importance sampling and focuses on a fraction of Hilbert space stochastically.
-Compared with other extensively used methods, QMC is especially efficient in studying models in high dimensions (dimension $D\geq 2$) or phases and phenomena that can only be predicted in systems with large enough sizes~\cite{Ceperley_rmp1995,Foulkes_RMP2001,Sandvik2010,Carlson_rmp2015,Assaad_book2008}.
+In a quantum many-body system, the Hilbert space grows exponentially as the system size increases, and quantum Monte Carlo (QMC) tries to overcome the exponential-wall difficulty through importance sampling and focuses on a fraction of Hilbert space.
+Compared with other extensively used computing methods, such as tensor network or density matrix renormalization group, QMC is especially efficient in studying models in high dimensions~\cite{Ceperley_rmp1995,Foulkes_RMP2001,Sandvik2010,Carlson_rmp2015,Assaad_book2008,Yan2019,ZY2020improved}.

-However, there exists a fundamental deficiency in QMC approaches.
-Various QMC methods suffer from notorious sign problems\cite{Sugar1990exp,takasu1986monte,hatano1992representation,PhysRevB.92.045110,pan2022sign} in many widely interested quantum systems.
-With a sign problem, some of the sampling weights in the QMC procedure can be negative or even complex, which does not make sense since a distribution probability must be zero or positive.
-Negative weights are commonly found in fermionic systems and frustrated spin systems, where QMC can hardly provide meaningful results.
-In order to perform large-scale QMC calculations on systems with the sign problem, there have been lots of efforts trying to neutralize the impact of the negative weights.
-A recent consensus is that the sign problem is related to the choice of basis, and quite a few works have successfully reduced the severity of the sign problem with basis transformation~\cite{2015BasisChange,2021BasisChange2,2020BasisChange3,2020BasisChange4,2020BasisChange5,2019BasisChange6,2020BasisChange7,Rossi2017determinant,Rossi2017polynomial,Wessel2017,DEmidio2020}.
+However, a fundamental deficiency exists in QMC approaches, which is the notorious sign problem in many widely interested quantum systems\cite{Sugar1990exp,takasu1986monte,hatano1992representation,PhysRevB.92.045110,pan2022sign}.
+Some of the sampling weights in the QMC procedure can be negative or even complex in those models, which does not make sense since a distribution probability must be zero or positive.
+Negative weights are commonly found in fermionic or frustrated boson systems, where QMC can hardly provide meaningful results.
+To study systems with the sign problem in high dimensions and large sizes, many efforts have been made to neutralize the impact of the negative weights in the QMC ~\cite{2015BasisChange,2021BasisChange2,2020BasisChange3,2020BasisChange4,2020BasisChange5,2019BasisChange6,2020BasisChange7,Rossi2017determinant,Rossi2017polynomial,Wessel2017,DEmidio2020}.
 These approaches are at least partly model-dependent and cannot conveniently be extended to general situations.
 Moreover, many works show that some interacting models may have intrinsic sign problems that a local unitary transformation cannot overcome~\cite{hastings2016quantum,ringel2017quantized,Intrinsic1,Intrinsic2}.